magepages/mpdocs/docs/product-attachments/index.md

   * To upload a new icon, admins need to install in the Configuration

 * **Status**: Choose "Enable" so that the attached file can display on the Frontend.
-* **Store View**: One website can have many store views.
+* **Store Views**: One website can have many store views.
 Product Attachment only displays in the selected store views.
-* **Customer Group**: Stipulate which customer group can see the attached file.
+* **Show files to Customer Group(s)**: Stipulate which customer group can see the attached file.
-* **Logged in Customer**: Select "Yes" to allow only customers who are logged into the store to view/download the file
+* **Logged-in Customer**: Select "Yes" to allow only customers who are logged into the store to view/download the file
 * **Verified buyers**:
   * Select "Yes" to indicate for customers who have purchased the product to view/download the attached file.
   * In case, `Logged in Customer = No`: Customers don't need to purchase the products, they can also view/download the file